 Although a feisty breed, these big little dogs are nonetheless prone to hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses Min Pins are prone to includes skin problems such as color dilution alopecia; eye issues such as corneal dystrophy; hearing problems such as deafness; hip problems such as Legg-Calve-Perthes disease; and heart diseases such as mitral valve disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Min Pin has the misfortune of inheriting his father’s bad eyes or his mother’s leaky heart, you’re covered.